Reverse Address Resolution Protocol

 The Reverse Address Resolution Protocol (RARP) is an obsolete computer communication protocol used by a client computer to request its Internet Protocol (IPv4) address from a computer network, when all it has available is its link layer or hardware address, such as a MAC address.
 The client broadcasts the request and does not need prior knowledge of the network topology or the identities of servers capable of fulfilling its request.

-RARP is described in Internet Engineering Task Force (IETF) publication RFC 903.
-It has been rendered obsolete by the Bootstrap Protocol (BOOTP) and the modern Dynamic Host Configuration Protocol (DHCP), which both support a much greater feature set than RARP.
+RARP has been rendered obsolete by the Bootstrap Protocol (BOOTP) and the modern Dynamic Host Configuration Protocol (DHCP), which have much greater feature sets than RARP.

-RARP requires one or more server hosts to maintain a database of mappings of Link Layer addresses to their respective protocol addresses.
-Media Access Control (MAC) addresses need to be individually configured on the servers by an administrator.
+RARP requires one or more server hosts to maintain a database of mappings of link layer addresses to their respective protocol addresses.
+MAC addresses need to be individually configured on the servers by an administrator.
 RARP is limited to serving only IP addresses.

-Reverse ARP differs from the Inverse Address Resolution Protocol (InARP) described in RFC 2390, which is designed to obtain the IP address associated with a local Frame Relay data link connection identifier.
+Reverse ARP differs from the Inverse Address Resolution Protocol (InARP), which is designed to obtain the IP address associated with a local Frame Relay data link connection identifier.
 InARP is not used in Ethernet.

+History

+The Reverse Address Resolution Protocol (RARP) was introduced in the early 1980s to help devices, especially diskless workstations, determine their IP addresses using only their hardware (MAC) addresses.
+This was a common need in early network environments where local storage was unavailable for IP configuration.

+RARP was specified in RFC 903, published in June 1984 by David C. Plummer.
+Building on the original Address Resolution Protocol (ARP), RARP reused ARP’s message structure but reversed its function, allowing a device to query a RARP server for its corresponding IP address.
+The protocol was widely adopted in UNIX-based systems for network booting.

+Despite its utility, RARP had major limitations: It required static mappings, lacked support for additional configuration data, and could not operate across subnets.
+These drawbacks led to its replacement by more robust protocols like BOOTP and DHCP.
+Nonetheless, RARP laid the groundwork for later network boot technologies.

-Modern Day Uses
+Modern day uses

-Although the original uses for RARP have been superseded by different protocols, some modern day protocols use RARP to handle MAC migration, particularly in virtual machines, using a technique originating in QEMU.
+Although the original uses for RARP have been superseded by different protocols, some modern-day protocols use RARP to handle MAC migration, particularly in virtual machines, using a technique originating in QEMU.